pingcap/docs-cn/develop/dev-guide-sample-application-nodejs-typeorm.md

 ### Foreign key constraints

-Using foreign key constraints ensures the [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) of data by adding checks on the database side.
+Using [foreign key constraints](https://docs.pingcap.com/tidb/stable/foreign-key) (experimental) ensures the [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) of data by adding checks on the database side.
 However, this might lead to serious performance issues in scenarios with large data volumes.

 You can control whether foreign key constraints are created when constructing relationships between entities by using the `createForeignKeyConstraints` option (default value is `true`).